 Welcome to our school.
-We are very proud of the work we do here and are delighted that you have chosen to participate in the life of the school.
+We are very proud of the work we do at Newchurch and are delighted that you have chosen to participate in the life of the school.
 Thank you for taking the time to help our children and staff.
+It is school policy to have volunteers working in a different class to that of their child(ren).